paranoica/root-unaccomplished-pharmconnect/README.md

 # Introduction
-Welcome to **Pharmconnect WHMS (Warehouse Inventory Management System)**, a solution meticulously crafted to streamline and optimize your inventory operations.
+Welcome to **PharmConnect WHMS (Warehouse Inventory Management System)**, a solution meticulously crafted to streamline and optimize your inventory operations.

-Now powered by **ASP.NET Core 9.0**, the latest cutting-edge technology from Microsoft, WHMS is faster than ever and showcases the future of modern web development.
-With its fully decoupled **headless API** architecture, WHMS enables seamless integration between the back end and front end, offering unparalleled flexibility and performance.
+Now powered by **ASP.NET Core 9.0**, the latest cutting-edge technology from Microsoft, PC WHMS is faster than ever and showcases the future of modern web development.
+With its fully decoupled **headless API** architecture, PC WHMS enables seamless integration between the back end and front end, offering unparalleled flexibility and performance.

 The back end is built using **Clean Architecture**, **CQRS**, **MediatR**, and the **Repository Pattern**, ensuring maintainability and scalability for enterprise-grade applications.
 On the front end, **ASP.NET Core Razor Pages** and **Vue.js** come together to create a dynamic and user-friendly interface.

 ## Key Features
-WHMS provides a comprehensive suite of capabilities:
+PC WHMS provides a comprehensive suite of capabilities:
 - **Sales, Purchase, Delivery, and Goods Receive**
 - **Transfer, Adjustment, Return, and Scrapping**
 - **Stock Count and Detailed Reporting Functionalities**

-🎯 **Challenge Yourself!**
-Experience the blazing speed and efficiency of **.NET 9**, the latest breakthrough in performance from Microsoft.
-Explore our **live online demo** today and see firsthand how WHMS can revolutionize your inventory management operations.

 # Monolithic Clean Architecture

-WHMS is built using a **Monolithic Clean Architecture** approach, ensuring a structured and simplified development process.
+PC WHMS is built using a **Monolithic Clean Architecture** approach, ensuring a structured and simplified development process.
 By keeping all components within a single codebase, dependency management is streamlined, eliminating the risk of a **dependency nightmare**.
 This approach consolidates all dependencies in one place, ensuring compatibility and coherence across the entire system.

 Additionally, it simplifies **deployment**, as all code resides in a single repository with a well-optimized pipeline, reducing complexity.
 The **cohesive project structure** provides a clear and consistent source code pattern, making it easier for developers to understand and maintain the system.
-With the combination of Clean Architecture, CQRS, and MediatR, WHMS delivers a **scalable, maintainable, and enterprise-ready solution**.
+With the combination of Clean Architecture, CQRS, and MediatR, PC WHMS delivers a **scalable, maintainable, and enterprise-ready solution**.

 # Technical Features
 - **ASP.NET Core 9.0 Headless API** (Back End)